HarbourAssist/docs/Instalments/Overview.md

 ## Instalment Plans

-An Instalment Plan is a a *template* consisting of a number of month numbers with a corresponding percentage split to be applied on each Month.
+An Instalment Plan is a *template* consisting of a number of month numbers with a corresponding percentage split to be applied on each Month.
 Instalment Plans create off-the-shelf scenarios such as:

 - Monthly over 12 months
 - Monthly over 6 months